ramblingsofadev/docs/exception-handling.md

 <h2 id="logging">Logging</h2>

-By default, the global exception handler is compatible with any PSR-3 logger such as <a href="https://github.com/Seldaek/monolog" target="_blank">Monolog</a>.
+By default, the global exception handler is compatible with any PSR-3 logger, such as <a href="https://github.com/Seldaek/monolog" target="_blank">Monolog</a>.
 To use a specific logger, just pass it into the handler:

 ```php
 use Aphiria\Exceptions\GlobalExceptionHandler;